The Augsburg PA program cohort begins in May of each year.

 CLINICAL PHASE (12 months)

-Over the course of the clinical year, as seen above, every student is required to successfully complete 7 core clinical experiences*, any additional electives, and any preceptorships that complement our primary care-focused curriculum.
+Over the course of the clinical year, every student is required to successfully complete 7 core clinical experiences, 2 additional electives, and a capstone course that all align with our primary care-focused curriculum.
 These include:

-- Examples of Elective Experiences: Urgent care, primary care, cardiology, pulmonology, orthopedics, emergency medicine, critical care, surgery, transgender care, pediatrics, infectious diseases, internal medicine, dermatology.
+Examples of Elective Experiences: Urgent care, primary care, cardiology, pulmonology, orthopedics, emergency medicine, critical care, surgery, transgender care, pediatrics, infectious diseases, internal medicine, dermatology, community and public health, telehealth, and PA education.

 Course Descriptions